 Teaching matters.
 A lot.
 I’ve spent a significant amount of time developing and presenting content in my classes and have tried to create an open environment, where students are encouraged to question, to interact, and to grow as critical thinkers.
 You can read my Teaching Philosophy statement (updated in Fall 2018) here.
 Below are the classes I have taught at UMD (2012-present) and Michigan State (2011).

 University of Maryland, College Park

 UMD’s iSchool launched an undergraduate degree program in fall 2016 offering a Bachelor’s of Science in Information Science.
 The first specialization offered is in Data Science.
-I created the introductory course and am teaching it for the second time during spring 2017.
+I created the introductory course and have taught it many times, both online and in person.
 It’s a fun overview course that also fulfills a General Education requirement for history and social science.
+FA20 syllabus [Word Doc]

 Michigan State University

 Description: This course focuses on the social impacts, both practical and theoretical, of computer-mediated communication (CMC) systems.
 CMC includes many different types of technologies, such as social networking sites, email, forums, chat, and online games.
 We will focus on the analysis of CMC practices, the social processes and structures that emerge when people use these applications, and the problems and barriers that emerge from use.
 Key concepts such as privacy, identity, the digital divide and virtual communities will be discussed and critiqued.
 My role: I redesigned this course to reflect the evolution of social media technologies, as well as its new status as a 400-level course.
 This involved developing a new syllabus and course plan, selecting appropriate topics and readings, building new lectures, and finding experts in various social media subareas to Skype in and speak to the class about their area of work.
 This is the first class that I have had full control over every aspect, from overall design to class structure, topics, and grading scheme.
 Course Syllabus [pdf]